gaevoy/gaevoy.github.io/_posts/2022-03-18-personally-identifiable-information-data-types.md

 }
 ```

 Where the `PiiString` is a wrapper around the .NET `String`.
-Note, below is an oversimplified version, the complete version is [here](https://github.com/gaevoy/Gaev.Blog.Examples/blob/3.1.1/Gaev.Blog.Examples.PiiTypes/PiiString.cs).
+Note, below is an oversimplified version, the complete version is [on PiiString](https://github.com/gaevoy/Gaev.Blog.Examples/blob/3.1.1/Gaev.Blog.Examples.PiiTypes/PiiString.cs){:target="_blank"}.

 ```c#
 public class PiiString